 The September Issue ~ Tourism

 Since the Romantic poets waxed lyrical about the lakes, fells and valleys in this area, and Thomas West wrote his Guide to the Lakes in the late eighteenth century, tourism has become increasingly popular.
 The Lake District was declared a National Park in 1951, and in 2017 gained recognition as a World Heritage Site, in the category of Cultural Landscape.
 Millions of people visit from outside the area each year, and many people who live and work here also love it as a leisure destination – you may live, for instance, in Windermere or Keswick, and holiday in Wasdale or the Duddon Valley.
 Tourism is a hugely important source of income for the region, and there’s a constant process of innovation and diversification: farmers, for example, running holiday cottages and campsites, and new cafes and restaurants opening in towns in villages.

 For all the pleasures and the memories that are created for millions of people, however, there are also pressures.
 These include heavy traffic on key routes during holiday periods, a limited public transport system, and erosion on some of the high fell walking routes.
 And there is a huge range of needs to meet: people come here for walks in the high fells as much as they do for visits around museums, historic houses and iconic ‘Lakeland’ villages; others like to take to the lakes on boats; others are here for biking; others for forest visits; others for gentle hotel breaks or foody trips; others for the thrills of off-roading.
-We’ll be considering visions for a sustainable future for tourism and the landscape, talking to people in organisations such as Fix the Fells, and to people who incorporate a positive environmental ethos into their businesses to celebrate and enhance the natural and cultural wealth of the area.
+As we talk to people about tourism, we’ll be considering visions for a future that’s sustainable for tourism and for local communities, and enhanced biodiversity in the landscape.